Places of interest in the surrounding area

 Saarbrücken

 Saarbrücken is a city with many faces.
-The war and the architectural style of the 1950s and 60s has had a long term effect on the city.
-The result today is the sort of beauty that is a bit rough around the edges, but which has heart and character.
-The most varied of neighbourhoods and quarters are clustered along the banks of the river.
-In the mid 18th century, the court architect for the rulers of Nassau-Saarbrücken gave a baroque face to the medieval city on both banks of the Saar, which still characterises the city today.
-The Alt-Saarbrücken (Old Saarbrücken) district has always been a government district.
-The area around the castle and the Ludwigskirche was once the residence of the counts and princes of Nassau-Saarbrücken.
-Today it is the seat of the regional association, the Landtag (state parliament), the ministries and the state chancellery.
-On the southern edge of the city, just behind the Deutsch-Französischen Garten, Saarbrücken borders France.
+The war and the architectural style of the 1950s and 60s have left a lasting mark on them.
+Today’s result is a brittle beauty with rough edges, heart and character.
+Its banks are home to a wide variety of districts and neighborhoods.
+In the mid-18th century, the court architect of the Princes of Nassau-Saarbrücken gave the medieval town complex on both banks of the Saar a baroque look that still characterizes the town today.
+The Alt-Saarbrücken district has always been a government district.
+The counts and princes of Nassau-Saarbrücken once resided around the castle and Ludwigskirche church.
+Today, the regional association, the state parliament, the ministries and the state chancellery are located here.
+Saarbrücken borders France on the southern edge of the city, just behind the Franco-German Garden.

-St. Johann- – trade and commerce, art and culture are the focus here.
-The St. Johanner Markt (Market of St. Johann) with its small shops, restaurants, cafés and pubs forms the centre of the district.
-Just behind that as the crow flies lies the shopping street and lively pedestrian zone which stretches all the way to the Europabahnhof on the northern edge of the city.
-In the east, the exuberant and colourful Nauwieser multicultural ‘scene’ quarter is awaiting your visit.
+St. Johann – this is where trade and commerce, art and culture are concentrated.
+The St. Johanner Markt forms the center with its small stores, restaurants, cafés and pubs.
+Behind it is the shopping mile and lively pedestrian zone, which stretches all the way to the Europabahnhof station on the northern edge of the city.
+To the east, the lively and colorful multi-cultural scene quarter Nauwieser Viertel awaits its visitors.

-(Travel time from the Linslerhof: 30 minutes; visit time: 4 hours)
+(Travel time from Linslerhof: 30 minutes; visiting time: 4 hours)

 To the website